adoptium/aqa-tests/external/README.md

 ```
 EXTERNAL_AQA_CLEAN=true/false
 ```
 If EXTERNAL_AQA_CLEAN is false, then the image is not cleaned after the `make _tests...` targets are finished.
-If used, you are on your own.

 ## Running External tests locally